CIRED/Res-IRF/docs/_sources/README.md.txt

 # Res-IRF
 ## Disclaimer

 **_The contents of this repository are all in-progress and should not be expected to be free of errors or to perform any specific functions.
 Use only with care and caution._**

 ## About the authors

 The development of the Res-IRF model was initiated at CIRED in 2008.
-Coordinated by Louis-Gaëtan Giraudet, it involved over the years, in alphabetic order, Cyril Bourgeois, Frédéric Branger, David Glotin, Céline Guivarch and Philippe Quirion.
+Coordinated by Louis-Gaëtan Giraudet, it involved over the years, in alphabetic order, Cyril Bourgeois, Frédéric Branger, François Chabrol, David Glotin, Céline Guivarch and Philippe Quirion.

 ## Overview

-> The Res-IRF model is a tool for **simulating energy consumption for space heating** in the French residential sector.
-Its main characteristic is to integrate a detailed description of the energy performance of the dwelling stock with a rich description of household behaviour.
-Res-IRF has been developed to improve the behavioural realism that integrated models of energy demand typically lack.
+> The Res-IRF model is a tool for simulating energy consumption and energy efficiency improvements in the French residential building sector.
+It currently focuses on space heating as the main usage.
+The rationale for its development is to integrate a detailed description of the energy performance of the dwelling stock with a rich description of household behaviour.
+Res-IRF has been developed to improve the behavioural realism that is typically lacking in integrated models of energy demand.

 ## Installation
 **Step 1**: Git **clone Res-IRF folder** in your computer.